kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 1. Unpack the cables and loose equipment from the flight-case.  **Prop the flight-case lid open** by engaging the piece of aluminium profile on the right hand side of the lid with the protruding bolt in the base.
 1. Locate the black **AC power cable** for the flight-case.
 This has a standard **13A BS1363 mains plug** on one end, and a circular female **PowerCon** connector on the other.
 Insert this in the male PowerCon **AC power inlet** on the side of the flight-case, and twist clockwise so it clicks into place.
 ![Conections on the side panel of the flightcase](./images/side_panel.jpg "Connections on the side panel of the flight-case") Connect the other end to mains power (or another 85-265V AC supply, eg. from a generator or inverter).
-An adaptor should be present in the crate of timing equipment to adapt BS1363 to 16A IEC 60309 Ceeform.
+An adaptor should be present in the crate of timing equipment to adapt BS1363 to 16A IEC 60309 (the blue Ceeform commonly used for caravan hookups).
 1. The AC power display on the power supply should light up and indicate the voltage and frequency of the AC supply, with a power draw in the region of about 15W as the router and tag reader boot up.
 The DC power display will flash its backlight in alarm and show a voltage of 0V (occasionally this mis-reads as 99.99V), indicating that a DC supply is not present.
 1. **DC power** of 12-36V can be connected using one (or more) of: **(A)** The small black centre-positive **2.5mm DC barrel jack** inlet on the side of the flight-case.
 (A short jack-jack cable is included to connect to a 2.1mm DC jack)  **(B)** The yellow **male XT60** connector on the side of the flight-case.
 (Cables are included to connect to spade terminals, or a 12V vehicle cigarette lighter socket) **(C)** The **female USB-C inlet** on the bottom left of the power supply panel.
 (Cables not included.
 The USB power source must be 'laptop' rated - a standard phone-charging power bank cannot provide enough power to run the tag-reader)  Once connected, the DC power display should show a voltage appropriate for your power source, but no significant current/power will be drawn while AC power is present.
 If DC power does not appear to work, check the polarity, and the respective inlet fuse.
 ![Power supply panel](./images/power_supply.jpg "Dual power supply")